tonigoodier/tonigoodier.github.io/projects.md

 ---
 layout: page
-title: Projects
+title: Publication
-permalink: /projects/
+permalink: /publications/
 ---

-This is a demo page
+This will be a list of my publicaitons